 According to a general rule of thumb, you can afford a house that costs two and a half times your annual salary.
 But determining how much you can afford to spend on a house is not quite so simple.
 Since most people finance their home purchases, buying a house usually means getting a mortgage.
 So, the amount you can afford to spend on a house is often tied to figuring out how large a mortgage you can afford.
 To figure this out, you'll need to take into account your gross monthly income, housing expenses, and any long-term debt.
-Try using one of the many real estate and personal finance websites to help you with the calculations.
+Try using our Mortgage Affordability Calculator to help you with the calculations.

 Mortgage prequalification vs. preapproval